Skill Inventory: How to Do a Self-Assessment of Your Skills and Find Out Your Core Strengths

-When you’ve finished this task, you will have a better understanding of your skillset.
+When you’ve finished creating your skill inventory, you will have a much better understanding of your unique skill set.

-Work-related motivation is the desire that urges you to have a career.
-Motivation can be measured by your attitude and the intensity and quality of your work.
+Work-related motivation is the desire that drives your career.
+Motivation can be measured by your attitude, as well as the intensity and quality of your work.

-Investigate what does really interest you with the following questions:
+Explore what really interests you with the following questions:

 - Do I enjoy what I’m good at?

 - Is the social status of the job important to me?
 Why?

 - Is corporate culture important to me?
 If so, how much and why?

 - Is working on a good team important to me?
 If so, how much?

 - Is professional development important to me?
 If so, how much?